 Estate planning involves organizing your personal and financial documents in order to deal with the possibility of health consequences, mental incapacity and death.
 By organizing these important papers, you can help your family get through challenging times and properly distribute your personal belongings.
-As an Austin fee-only financial planner, here are the estate planning documents needed to build and review your estate plan.
+As a Los Angeles fee-only financial planner, here are the estate planning documents needed to build and review your estate plan.

 Estate Planning Documents